Understanding and Supporting Someone with Dementia

 Has a loved one recently received a diagnosis of dementia, or have they been living with the disease for some time?
 Our blog contains sensitive information and advice about supporting someone with dementia.

 Current research shows that more the 850,000 people in the UK live with dementia.

-The most common types of dementia are Alzheimer’s disease, Vascular dementia, Frontal-temporal dementia and Dementia with Lewy bodies – thorough testing and diagnosis from hospitals and GPs are able to determine which form someone is living with.
+The most common types of dementia are Alzheimer’s disease, vascular dementia, frontotemporal dementia and dementia with Lewy bodies.
+Undergoing tests to receive a diagnosis from either a memory clinic or GPs can determine which form of dementia someone is living with.

 Effects of Dementia

 Those caring for someone with dementia will understand that it has many effects.
 For those who are unaware, most people will experience memory difficulties and problems with thinking, which in turn lead to the loss of: